KCorre/kcorre.github.io/home.md

 My Thesis supervisors were **[Olivier Barais](http://olivier.barais.fr/)** and **[Gerson Sunye](http://www.irisa.fr/triskell/members/gerson.sunye/index_html?set_language=en)**.

-Previously, from 2012 to 2014, I worked as an engineer at INRIA Rennes to develop PLASMA Lab, a statistical model checker.
+Previously, from 2012 to 2014, I worked as an engineer at INRIA Rennes to develop and industrialize **[PLASMA Lab](https://project.inria.fr/plasma-lab/)**, a statistical model checker.
-I graduated from Master Degree in Computer Science from the University of Orleans in 2012.
+I graduated from my Master Degree in Computer Science from the University of Orleans in 2012.

 #### Topics of Interest
 During my thesis, my research topics were related to **Identity Management** in the **Web** context and more particularly with the use case of **WebRTC** in mind.